Latin phonology and orthography: Iambic shortening

 Iambic shortening or brevis brevians is vowel shortening that occurs in words of the type light–heavy, where the light syllable is stressed.
 By this sound change, words like egō, modō, benē, amā with long final vowel change to ego, modo, bene, ama with short final vowel.
+This was a tendency that was apparently more common in colloquial speech.

 The term also refers to shortening of closed syllables following a short syllable, for example quid ĕst, volŭptātem, apŭd iudicem and so on.
 This type of shortening is found in early Latin, for example in the comedies of Plautus and Terence, but not in poetry of the classical period.

 Elision

 Where one word ended with a vowel (including the nasalized vowels written am, em, im, om and um, and the diphthong ae) and the next word began with a vowel, the former vowel, at least in verse, was regularly elided; that is, it was omitted altogether, or possibly (in the case of //i// and //u//) pronounced like the corresponding semivowel.
-When the second word was est or es, and possibly when the second word was et, a different form of elision sometimes occurred (prodelision): the vowel of the preceding word was retained, and the e was elided instead.
+When the second word was est or es, a different form of elision sometimes occurred (prodelision): the vowel of the preceding word was retained, and the e was elided instead.
 Elision also occurred in Ancient Greek, but in that language, it is shown in writing by the vowel in question being replaced by an apostrophe, whereas in Latin elision is not indicated at all in the orthography, but can be deduced from the verse form.
 Only occasionally is it found in inscriptions, as in scriptust for scriptum est.